 Their current ratio would be 1.5 ($150,000 / $100,000).
 Their acid test would be 0.75 ($75,000 / $100,000).
 Their cash ratio, however, would be 0.25 ($25,000 / $100,000).

 Obviously, the higher the ratio, the more cash you have on hand.
-That’s why it’s sometimes called net working capital because the amount over a 1 ratio is money you can put to work without risking insolvency.
+That’s why it’s sometimes called net working capital because the amount over a ratio of 1 is money you can put to work without risking insolvency.

 Different industries have significantly different cash ratios.
 Merchandisers that constantly use cash to buy inventory might have an extremely low cash ratio.
 Construction companies might need a higher cash ratio to pay for raw materials and wages.